Ekj0886/DIP/HW1/ReadMe.txt

--- Run by shell script: (Generate all the requirment image for HW1)
+-- Run by shell script(Recommanded): Generate all the requirment image for HW1
 1. $chmod +x run
 2. $./run